kooBH/Audio-Recorder/README.md

 # Audio-Recorder

 ## Status
-GUI : WIP
+GUI : for Windows only, need to adjust.
 CLI : done

 ## Clone